Free for Clients (and Staff): A Guide to Dementia Care

 • Practicing self-care

-The dementia care journey has its challenges, but having the right information in addition to the quality care you are already providing can help your dementia care clients enjoy their best possible quality of life.
+The steps in this Guide can also help your dementia clients feel informed and stay engaged, deepening their partnership with you in delivering a safe plan of care.
+The road ahead may be paved with challenges, but having the right information in addition to the quality care you are already providing can help your dementia care clients enjoy their best possible quality of life.

 Our detailed guide to dementia care is available both online and as a downloadable PDF.
 Share it with your dementia care clients and their care circles.
 Share it with your staff.
 It may help ease the journey for everyone involved.